Picovoice/rhino/README.md

 ## Try It Out

-Try out Rhino using its [interactive web demo](https://picovoice.ai/products/#speech-to-intent-demo).
+Try out Rhino using its [interactive web demo](https://picovoice.ai/products/rhino.html).
 You need a working microphone.

-## Motivation

-A significant number of use-cases when building voice-enabled products revolves around understanding spoken commands within a specific domain.
-Smart home, appliances, infotainment systems, command and control for mobile applications, etc are a few examples.
-The current solutions use a domain-specific natural language understanding (NLU) engine on top of a generic speech recognition system.
-This approach is computationally expensive and if not delegated to cloud services requires significant CPU and memory for an on-device implementation.

-Rhino solves this problem by providing a tightly-coupled speech recognition and NLU engine that are jointly optimized for a specific domain (use case).
-Rhino is quite lean and can even run on small embedded processors (think ARM Cortex-M or fixed-point DSPs) with very limited RAM (as low as 90 KB) making it ideal for resource-constrained IoT applications.

 ## Metrics

-The table shows the average CPU usage on two different platforms (1) Raspberry Pi zero and (2) Raspberry Pi 3.
+This table shows the average CPU usage on two different platforms: Raspberry Pi Zero and Raspberry Pi 3.
 You can recreate this using the [C demo application](/demo/c).

-Raspberry Pi zero | Raspberry Pi 3
+Raspberry Pi Zero | Raspberry Pi 3
 :---: | :---:
 46.4% | 7.2%

 ## Terminology

-Below we define a set of terms that form the main ideas around how Rhino functions.

 ### Context

 A context defines the set of spoken commands that users of the application might say.
 Additionally, it maps each spoken command to users' intent.
-For example, when building a smart lighting system the following are a few examples of spoken commands:
+For example, when building a smart lighting system:

-* Turn off the lights.
+* Turn off the lights
 * Make the bedroom light darker
-* Set the lights in the living room to purple.
+* Set the lights in the living room to purple
-* ...

 ### Expression

 A context is made of a collection of spoken commands mapped to the user's intent.
 An expression is an entity that defines a mapping between a (or a set of) spoken commands and its (their) corresponding intent.
-For example
+For example:

-* {turnCommand} the lights. -> {turnIntent}
+* {turnCommand} the lights -> {turnIntent}
-* Make the {location} light {intensityChange}. -> {changeIntensityIntent}
+* Make the {location} light {intensityChange} -> {changeIntensityIntent}
 * Set the lights in the {location} to {color} -> {setColorIntent}

 The tokens within curly braces represent variables in spoken commands.
 They are either the user's intent (e.g. turnIntent) or can be intent's details (e.g. location).
-More on this is below.

 ### Intent

 An intent represents what a user wants to accomplish with a spoken command.
-For example the intent of the phrase "*Set the lights in the living room to purple*" is to set the color of lights.
+For example, the intent of the phrase "*Set the lights in the living room to purple*" is to set the color of lights.
 In order to take action based on this, we might need to have more information such as which light or what is the desired color.
-More on this below.

 ### Slot

 A slot represents the details of the user's intent.
-For example the intent of the phrase "*Set the lights in the living room to purple*" is to set the color of lights. and the slots are the location (living room) and color (purple).
+For example, the phrase "*Set the lights in the living room to purple*" has slots for location (living room) and color (purple).

 ## Structure of Repository